-Know the three industry organizations.
-Understand the roles and responsibilities of the regulatory domain authorities, the IEEE, and the Wi-Fi Alliance.
+Know the four industry organizations.
+Understand the roles and responsibilities of the regulatory domain authorities, the IEEE, the IETF, and the Wi-Fi Alliance.

 Understand core, distribution, and access.
 Know where 802.11 technology is deployed in fundamental network design.